 Researchers don’t yet know.
-But since 2019-nCoV has never infected humans before last year, people have not yet developed immunity to it.
+But since SARS-CoV-2 has never infected humans before last year, people have not yet developed immunity to it.
 So it’s likely that everyone is vulnerable to becoming infected.

 How infectious a virus can be is described by what’s known as R0, or R naught.
 It is how many people each sick person tends to spread the virus to when a disease-causing organism hits a population where no one is immune, explains Maimuna Majumder.
 She’s a computational epidemiologist, someone who uses math to help track and investigate the spread of disease.
 She works in Massachusetts at Boston Children’s Hospital and Harvard Medical School.

 Almost no virus spreads as far as its possible limits, Majumder says.
 “In general,” she says, “we don’t see transmission rates as high as the reproduction number would suggest.”
 For instance, people might wash their hands a lot.
 Or they might stay home to avoid getting sick.
 People who are sick may isolate themselves.
 All of these things could mean that a virus can’t reach its full potential for spread.